MaayanLab/dokku/user/51-minio.md

 The MinIO S3 server is available at:
 - https://minio.dev.maayanlab.cloud

-Your web browser will redirect you to the console where you can loading and manage files.
+Your web browser will redirect you to the console where you can upload and manage files.
 Alternatively most S3 compatible clients can access minio with the proper endpoint, for example [rclone](https://rclone.org/s3/).